Rusich Group: From 2015 to 2022

 Upon his return from the Donbass, Milchakov engaged in combat training of teenagers in special camps in Russia.
 This was done in conjunction with right-wing radicals from the E.N.O.T.
 Corp. private military company.
 The online edition "Belarusian Partizan" calls the "raccoons" a group of Russian militants who took part in the war in Donbass from its very beginning, and that they are close friends with Milchakov.
 As the publication notes, since 2015, raccoon began its legalization in Russia.
 They received the status of a public organization and the full support of the state, regularly holding military-patriotic games-gatherings.
 The chief instructor of the organization, Roman Telenkevich, simultaneously headed the Union of Donbass Volunteers.

 In 2016, Milchakov, as a member of the "Union of Volunteers of Donbass", may have been presented with an award by the head of the Republic of Crimea Sergey Aksyonov in the presence of the then assistant to the President of the Russian Federation Vladislav Surkov.
 Milchakov himself, however, was not shy in terms, criticizing the leadership of the LPR for this ostentatious “anti-fascism” on his VK page.

-Milchakov's deputy, Jan Petrovsky, is a former resident of Norway, where he lived and worked with a Norwegian associated with the far-right group Soldiers of Odin.
+Milchakov's deputy, Jan Petrovsky, is a former resident of Norway, where he lived and worked with a Norwegian associated with the far-right groups Soldiers of Odin and Nordic Resistance Movement.
 The peculiar glory of the Russian in the conflict in Donbass, apparently, was the last straw for the Norwegian authorities, and he was finally recognized as a threat to national security.
 In October 2016, Norwegian police arrested Petrovsky and deported him to Russia.

 The group was one of the most mentioned in the negative connotation among the Ukrainian media and bloggers because of the photos of the killed soldiers of Ukraine and the stories that the group does not take prisoners.
 In 2017, the military prosecutor's office of Ukraine accused Milchakov of involvement in the murder of 40 Ukrainian soldiers.

 In 2017, Rusich militants showed up in Syria guarding the strategically important oil and gas infrastructure owned by Russian companies.
 On their (now inaccessible) Instagram account, the militants posted photos from Palmyra in central Syria, where one of them poses in front of ancient ruins, raising his hand in a Nazi salute.
+An investigation by Bellingcat analyzed a 2017 photograph depicting a man in military uniform holding a severed human head near Palmyra.
+The investigation concluded the uniform was likely worn by Alexey Milchakov.
+Bellingcat found that on 17 October 2017, Rusich member Nikitin Alexander Vladimirovich (AKA “The Livonian”) was killed in Syria.

 At the end of 2020, Alexey Milchakov said in an interview that the number of Rusich DShRG at that time was several dozen people, but “a lot of people come and they have to be weeded out”.